Composing code

 </Box>

-As a design system, we're intentionally headed in this direction of promoting composition over monolithic components with complex interfaces.
+We are focusing on promoting reusable components instead of large, complex ones with complicated interfaces.
 More inflexible APIs like our Dynamic Table may be changed and/or broken up into smaller components in the future to give you flexibility and control.

 Composing styles and CSS-in-JS

-As common practice, composing styles guides us to separate styling concerns into individual components, rather than styling in one large block.
+When composing styles, separate styling concerns into individual components rather than styling in one large block.
 This way, changes are manageable as there's a clear (type-safe) connect to the component itself, rather than a loose connection through global or nested styles.

 const wrapperStyles = xcss({